ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

         Make a note of the Account ID that is in the parentheses ( ) in the Account row.

-2. Prove that User B can target User A's account but can't do anything with {{site.data.keyword.registrylong_notm}} yet.
+2. Prove that User B can target User A's account but cannot do anything with {{site.data.keyword.registrylong_notm}} yet.

     1. Log in as User B and target User A's account by running the following command, where `<YourAccountID>` is User A's Account ID.